 Award for Research Impact (Economic and Social)

 Introduced in 2014, this Award recognises excellence by researchers who have achieved, or are currently achieving, outstanding economic and/or societal impact.
-The award celebrates success in collaborative partnerships and knowledge transfer activities that have led to significant impact.
+The award celebrates success in collaborative working, partnerships, engagement and knowledge transfer activities that have led to significant impact.
 The Award replaces the Innovation and External Collaboration Award and the Award for Research Engagement and Impact (Economic and Social).

 2020 Cornelia Landersdorfer

 Cornelia Landersdorfer has developed optimised dosage regimens for life-saving, low therapeutic index drugs across several therapeutic classes.
 Population optimal sampling design, pharmacokinetic modelling and simulations were essential to select optimised regimens, identify patient factors that impact dose selection, and predict probabilities of therapeutic target achievement.

 The Polymyxin B regimens are promulgated via the first International Consensus Guidelines for the Optimal Use of Polymyxins.
 A novel IgG replacement regimen is FDA and EMA approved and its efficacy, safety and patient satisfaction prospectively confirmed in clinical practice.
 The FDA prescribing information includes, for the first time, dosing information for children.
 All regimens are used in clinical practice internationally.